Thokozile23/Final-Project/README.md

 Correcting one form of bias (popularity) might unintentionally introduce new biases, such as favoring specific minority groups over others.

 ## What's next?
-Help us envision future developments
+Help us Envision the Future of Recommenders!

 ## Future Developments